Kate Atkinson (writer): Biography

-The daughter of a shopkeeper, Atkinson was born in York, the setting for several of her books.
 She studied English literature at the University of Dundee, gaining her master's degree in 1974.
 Atkinson subsequently studied for a doctorate in American literature, with a thesis titled "The post-modern American short story in its historical context".
+Postmodern stylistic elements can be found in her own literary work.
 She failed at the viva (oral examination) stage.
-After leaving the university, she took on a variety of jobs, from home help to legal secretary and teacher.
+After leaving the university, she took on a variety of jobs, from home help to legal secretary and teacher, until her breakthrough as a writer in 1995.

+Atkinson was appointed a Member of the Order of the British Empire (MBE) in the 2011 Birthday Honours for services to literature.
+In 2015, she became the first author to win a Costa Book Award three times when her book A God in Ruins won the Novel of the Year award.
+On 30 November 2018, she was the guest on BBC Radio 4's Desert Island Discs.
+She currently lives in the Grange district of Edinburgh.